Robert Nemeček: Musical career

 Nemeček started his musical career as a member of the progressive/psychedelic rock band Dogovor iz 1804. (transl.
 The 1804 Agreement, the name alluding to the beginning of the First Serbian Uprising in 1804), formed in 1968 by Nemeček (bass guitar) and Nebojša "Nebe" Ignjatović (acoustic guitar, piano, flute, vocals).
 Although short-lived, the group was notable as one of the pioneers of the Yugoslav progressive and psychedelic rock scenes.
 After the band split up in 1970, Nemeček moved to the band Džentlmeni (The Gentlemen), performing in one of the last lineups of the band.
 Soon after the formation, Bojić left the band, Nemeček and Božinović taking over vocal duties.

 In 1972, Nemeček formed the progressive rock band Pop Mašina (Pop Machine) with Zoran Božinović (guitar), Ratislav "Raša" Đelmaš (drums) and Sava Bojić (vocals).
 Soon after the formation, Bojić left the band, Nemeček and Božinović taking over vocal duties.
 One of the first bands on the Yugoslav rock scene to move from jazz- and classical music-influenced progressive rock towards heavier rock sound, Pop Mašina managed to gain large popularity with their hard rock sound with blues, psychedelic and acid rock elements.
-With Pop Mašina Nemeček recorded two studio albums and a live album—the band's debut debut Kiselina (Acid) today considered one of the most notable records in the history of Yugoslav rock music—before leaving the band in 1976 to serve his mandatory stint in the Yugoslav army, Pop Mašina continuing without him and eventually disbanding in 1978.
+With Pop Mašina Nemeček recorded two studio albums and a live album—the band's debut Kiselina (Acid) today considered one of the most notable records in the history of Yugoslav rock music—before leaving the band in 1976 to serve his mandatory stint in the Yugoslav army, Pop Mašina continuing without him and eventually disbanding in 1978.
 In 1980, Nemeček, Zoran Božinović, guitarist Vidoja Božinović and drummer Vladan Dokić formed the hard rock and heavy metal band Rok Mašina (Rock Machine).
 The group recorded only one album before disbanding in 1982, a part of the material they recorded for their second studio album ending up on a posthumous mini album.

 During his musical career, Nemeček produced, beside Pop Mašina's live album Put ka Suncu (Road to Sun) and both Rok Mašina albums, albums by several prominent acts of the Yugoslav scene.
 He produced Balkan albums Gola Istina (Bare Truth) and Na brdovitom Balkanu (On the Mountainous Balkans), Tunel albums Noćni prolaz (Night Passage) and Niz tri tamne ulice (Along Three Dark Streets) and Đorđe Ilijin album Zabranjeno prisluškivanje (No Eavesdropping).